 Late this afternoon we visit the Sculpture Symposium before dining in Broken Hill's premier restaurant, Broken Earth.
 The centre is located on the highest point of the Line of Lode remnant mullock dumps which transverse the City of Broken Hill.

 We have a glorious late day.
 No bags to pack early.
 Breakfast at eight, and a bus trip to Silverton at nine.
 I found the rather small servicing facilities at the very nice hotel a little frustrating, so I skipped breakfast (there is plenty of food at morning tea and lunch always).
-Instead I went to the reagent across the road and bought the Weekend Australian newspaper.
+Instead I went to the newsagent across the road and bought the Weekend Australian newspaper.

 Our morning trip at nine was a relatively short drive to Silverton, a former mining town, now tourist precinct.
 This had a variety of old stone buildings, including the former court house.
 There was a nice information centre next to the old court house.
 There were even some new homes being built.
 We exited the bus on the high ground overlooking Silverton.
 This had several art galleries, as well as a new house being built.
 The old church was also now a home, and looked like it was having some construction activity.
 The main street through Silverton had several tourist activity shops, and several interesting structures.